liudianpeng/run-kvm/README.md

 This is a helper utility that automates the creation of disk images and the launch of kvm virtual machines.
-It isn't perfect, but I can't seem to remember all the complicated command-line parameters and definately don't want the complexity of libvirt.
+It isn't perfect, but I can't seem to remember all the complicated command-line parameters and definitely don't want the complexity of libvirt.

-It is as simple as I could make it and assumes you have a relatively modern load like Debian 7.0 (Wheezy) or equivilent.
+It is as simple as I could make it and assumes you have a relatively modern load like Debian 7.0 (Wheezy) or equivalent.
 You will also need to have your box configured to use a bridge even if you only have one active network interface.
 See this page for how to do it: